ArrayNone/compacty/README.md

 compacty was born out of a need in Roblox game development.
 In Roblox, assets are downloaded every time a player joins a game.
 Finding the best possible compression for each asset is crucial to reduce load times.
 However, manually testing a file against multiple compression tools is tedious. **compacty automates this process.** It runs your files through multiple compression tools and finding the most optimal compression for you.

-compacty was also my first real shot at learning Go.
+compacty is also my first real shot at learning Go.
 I enjoyed it.

 ## installation